icecoredynasty/icecoredynasty.github.io/league.md

       <article>
         <span>02</span>
         <h3>Develop</h3>

         <p>
-          Use development space to invest in young players who may shape the franchise years from now.
+          Use the NA farm to invest in young players who may shape the franchise years from now.
         </p>
       </article>